We’ve all been there. When you come across a series of bites on your skin or small red flecks on your sheets and you just know… it’s bed bugs.

 How Long Do Bed Bugs Live in a Plastic Bag?

-Bed bugs will survive in a plastic bag just like any other environment where this is little access to food.
+Bed bugs will survive in a plastic bag just like any other environment where there is little access to food.
 Sealed bags are a good way to isolate bed bugs, but it will not suffocate them.

 Bed bugs can survive at oxygen levels below 1% and even a sealed bag can let in enough oxygen to keep bed bugs from dying.